apache/activemq-artemis/docs/user-manual/en/security.md

         debug=true;
     };

+#### Role Mapping

-On the server, the Kerberos authenticated Peer Principal can be associated with a JAAS Subject as an Apache ActiveMQ Artemis UserPrincipal using the Apache ActiveMQ Artemis Krb5LoginModule login module.
-The [PropertiesLoginModule](#propertiesloginmodule) can be used to map the peer principal to a role.
+On the server, the Kerberos authenticated Peer Principal can be added to the Subject's principal set as an Apache ActiveMQ Artemis UserPrincipal using the Apache ActiveMQ Artemis `Krb5LoginModule` login module.
+The [PropertiesLoginModule](#propertiesloginmodule) can then be used to map the authenticated Kerberos Peer Principal to a [Role](#role-based-security-for-addresses).

 Note: the Kerberos Peer Principal does not exist as an Apache ActiveMQ Artemis user.

     org.apache.activemq.artemis.spi.core.security.jaas.Krb5LoginModule optional;

+#### TLS Kerberos Cipher Suites

 The legacy [rfc2712](http://www.ietf.org/rfc/rfc2712.txt) defines TLS Kerberos cipher suites that can be used by TLS to negotiate
 Kerberos authentication.
 The cypher suites offered by rfc2712 are dated and insecure and rfc2712 has been superseded by